 Bad Software Selection?

-The large consulting companies will never open a competitive selection unless the customer demands it, and they will steer it every step of the way.
+Large consulting companies will never open a competitive selection unless the customer demands it, and they will steer it every step of the way.
 Buying companies need to consider the large consulting companies cannot keep on staff consultants for every — or even the best software vendor.
 Therefore, anytime a customer selects a non-supported application, the consulting companies lose revenues.
 This enormous financial bias is merely incontestable.

 Success Rate of Consulting Company Lead IT Projects?

-The success rate of projects managed by large consulting firms is difficult to measure, but it is low.
+The success rate of large consulting firms’ projects is difficult to measure, but it is low.
 It depends upon the area.
 Large IT projects are generally estimated to meet expectations around 30% of the time and to pay back the investment a little less than 50% of the time.
 However, one primary reason the success rate is not much higher is that the large firms make the projects so expensive.
 Overall the project success figures are a bit dodgy because they rely on the client firms to self-report the success rate.
 Another issue is there are remarkably few lawsuits in this area.
 I work with clients that know they were mistreated and ripped off by a major consulting firm, yet they do not dispute.
-One reason may be that they do not want to draw attention to themselves for having mismanaged a consulting firm.
+One reason may be that they do not want to draw attention to themselves for mismanaging a consulting firm.
 However, litigation is an essential mechanism for changing the business model of these consulting companies.

 How Companies Can Protect Themselves from IT Consulting Firms